msmichellegar/personal-website/posts/scala_var_val_difference.md

 ## val

 `val` represents a value.
 It is immutable, meaning its value never changes.
+It cannot be reassigned with a different value.
 Similar to `const` in JavaScript.

 ```scala
   val x = 123 // defines value x, of type Int